Theresa May’s future: What happens now?

-Commons Leader Andrea Leadsom is the latest minister to resign from the Government over Theresa May’s Brexit strategy.
+Commons Leader Andrea Leadsom became the latest minister to resign from the Government over Theresa May’s Brexit strategy.

 But what does this mean for the Prime Minister, and when is she likely to stand down?